Is Free Ear Syringing Available on the NHS?

 At the start of the COVID-19 pandemic, GP practices paused face-to-face services which caused long waiting list times for people seeking assistance for the removal of ear wax, and these services were postponed as the ear wax removal service was deemed a non-essential service.

-After the statement made by Government minister Edward Argar, ear wax removal is no longer funded by the Clinical Commissioning Groups (CCGs) that pay for these services to be carried out.
 This means that GP practices do not receive the funding required for ear wax removal procedures, and as a result cannot carry them out for free to patients.
 Often the decision for CCGs to halt commission of enhanced services is related to the public demand and the cost for the service.

 Are there some cases where I can still get free ear wax removal on the NHS?

 While ear wax removal is no longer widely accessible on the NHS, patients with underlying hearing loss linked to the build up of ear wax may be referred by their GP to audiology services for further treatment.
-Those who are having problems relating to ear wax build up are advised to treat themselves at home, speak to a pharmacist, or seek private medical care.

 Is there any likelihood of the NHS one day offering free ear wax removal again?